koszulordie/mat/papers/papers.md

 ## Task description

+* You will be producing a short video lecture addressed to your peers in which you present a problem that has been worked out by someone else, and provide a digest of their solution to the problem.

-* Select a paper.
-Below I am proposing you a bunch of papers to work on.
+* Below I am proposing you a bunch of papers to work on.
+You will choose one and work with it for the entire task.

     * These papers borrow a big deal of mathematical techniques and ideas from the two cornerstones of the course: linear algebra and optimization.

     * They are quite heterogeneous in terms of mathematical scope and accessibility.
-Please, mind to correctly tune the best balance between your interest in the topic and the mathematical difficulty.
+Please, mind to correctly tune the best balance between your interest in the topic and the difficulty.

     * You can propose papers from outside of the list.
-But then, please, agree with the teacher before moving forwards.
+But then, please, make sure you agree with the teacher before moving forwards.

-* You will be composing a short article addressed to your peers in which you present a problem that has been worked out by someone else, and provide a digest of their solution to the problem.

-* Your main goal is that your readers learn not only about the main findings of the work, but also about the specific ideas playing a role behind the solution.
-In particular, you will not be shying away from the details.
+* Your main goal is that your audience learns not only about the main findings of the work, but also about the key ideas playing a role behind the solution.
+In particular, you may not shy away from presenting some level of detail when you feel that they are justified.

+* The short video lecture will span no more than 10 minutes and you can present with graphical support such as slides or by making use of a whiteboard.

-* In your article you will be answering the following questions:
+* In your short video lecture you must address the following questions:

     * What is main question addressed in the paper?